karsv/jv-fruit-shop/README.md

-# To run project use argument parametr as path to csv file
+# To run project use argument parameter as path to csv file

 # JUnit practice